Ben8t/operation/README.md

 ## Artwork

-Learning to use Blender during the development of this project so...
+Learning to use Blender during the development of this project so.
+[More artworks on Behance](https://www.behance.net/gallery/95156933/Operation).

 <div align="center">
 <img src="operation/misc/artwork.png" width="800" />